0xfe/vexflow/README.md

     $ npm install vexflow

 Include one of `lib/vexflow*.js` into your HTML or JS code.
+If you're using a CommonJS loader, you can import with `var Vex = require('vexflow')`.

 You can also just download one of the Pre-built binary releases from the `releases/` directory of this tree.